-Clearly not a place for lactose intolerants, Mission Cheese functions just as well for a quick solo lunch as it does for something longer, larger, and probably boozier.
-Get a fancier than average grilled cheese (we’re partial to the California Gold), or go big with a cheese flight.
-Knowledgeable staff always have great recommendations, and if it’s that kind of lunch, can recommend wine to go along with the board.
+Mission Cheese functions just as well for a quick solo lunch as it does for something longer, larger, and probably featuring a few glasses of wine.
+Get a fancier than average grilled cheese (we’re partial to the California Gold), or go big with a cheese flight if lunch is more an occasion to graze than anything else.
+The knowledgeable staff always has great recommendations, and if you’ve got nothing vital happening in the afternoon, they can recommend wine to go along with your board.

-Torta Gorda is the real deal.
-The tortas are indeed fat, especially the ridiculous Mega Cubana, and they are also extremely delicious.
+Torta Gorda is a heavy hitter.
+The tortas are indeed fat, especially the ridiculous Mega Cubana, and they are also delicious.
 It’s a simple space, with some counter seats inside and some picnic tables out back.
 We usually go with the rajas con queso or the carne asada.
 Get napkins.
 A lot of them.

-Mission Picnic is an ideal spot to pick up a sandwich or a salad before heading to Dolores for an afternoon of sunshine and contact highs.
-We like the kale caesar and cobb salads, and the sandwiches are spot on too - we're currently partial to the pollo pesto and smoked salmon options.
+Mission Picnic is an ideal spot to pick up a sandwich or a salad before heading to Dolores for an afternoon of sunshine and trying to hear your music over everyone else’s.
+We like the kale caesar and cobb salads, and the sandwiches are spot on too - the pollo pesto and smoked salmon are both good options.

 Slightly corporate compared to some of the other burrito options, but one of the better chicken burritos in town.
 On the taco side, the shrimp is where it’s at.
 Don’t scrimp on saucing up your food - Papalote’s salsas are fantastic.

 Burma Love for lunch feels a little businessy, so coming here for lunch with coworkers is pretty ideal.
 Split a tea leaf salad with the group while you talk about whomever didn’t make it that day, and don’t forget to get the mint chicken.
 A lot of things here are light, so you won’t have any issues sitting back behind a desk for a few hours immediately afterwards.